earthly/website/blog/_posts/2021-04-01-understanding-bash.md

 header:
   image: https://i.imgur.com/Tr76qMg.jpg
   teaser: https://i.imgur.com/Tr76qMg.jpg
-tags:
+categories:
-- news
+  - Tutorials
-- article
+toc: true
 ---

 Bash scripts give you the ability to turn a tedious series of commands into an easily runnable and repeatable script.
 With many real-world use cases, like using a bash script to run a continuous deployment process, create a series of files in a folder, or download the contents of several URLs, it’s worth your time to make sure bash scripting is in your programming toolbox.